Valley National Bancorp research snapshot

 Munger risk inversion

 The thesis fails if commercial real estate losses rise, deposit competition pushes funding costs higher, rates hurt asset yields, non-core deposits leave, or capital rules limit distributions.
-The 58.4% CRE loan mix and 329% CRE concentration ratio leave less room for underwriting mistakes than the low headline P/E suggests.
+The roughly 317% CRE concentration ratio, a higher non-accrual balance, and a stock already up more than 50% in a year leave less room for underwriting mistakes than the low headline P/E suggests.

 Management

-Ira Robbins joined Valley in 1996 and became CEO in 2018 after serving in several operating and finance roles.
+Ira Robbins joined Valley in 1996 and became CEO in 2018 and Chairman of the Board.
 The long internal career is a strength for local knowledge.
 The harder question is whether growth, technology spending, and balance sheet expansion will be matched by disciplined credit decisions.
-His reported beneficial ownership was about 555,000 shares in the 2026 proxy, or roughly 0.10% of the common stock.
+His reported beneficial ownership was about 554,680 shares in the 2026 proxy, or roughly 0.10% of the common stock.

 Industry trend

 Banking is not a new technology revolution, but demand for deposits, commercial credit, payments, and wealth services persists as the economy grows.
-Valley benefits from business activity in New Jersey, New York, Florida, California, Alabama, and Illinois.
+Valley benefits from business activity in New Jersey, New York, Florida, California, Alabama, Illinois, Pennsylvania, and Arizona.
 Its long-term ceiling is set by funding, capital, credit quality, and regional competition.

 Valuation and margin of safety

-At about 13.19x TTM EPS and 1.09x book value, VLY is priced as a recovering bank with continued earnings progress.
+At about 12.11x TTM EPS and 1.05x book value, VLY is priced as a recovering bank with continued earnings progress and a large part of the recovery already reflected in the share price.
 The margin of safety improves if the shares return toward the moving averages while deposits, capital, and credit quality remain stable.
-At the July 10 price, the market still expects a meaningful part of the recovery to continue.
+At the July 31 price, the market still expects a meaningful part of the improvement to continue.

 Source-backed data